missingdays/nerdy.python/algorithms/arrays/sorting/insertion/insertion.md

 ##Idea
 Algorithm builds sorted array one item at time.
 ##Real use
-Algorithm is very easy to implements.
+Algorithm is very easy to implement.
 Efficient only for (quite) small data sets.

 ##Performance and complexity
 Complexity O(n<sup>2</sup>).